Westchester–Putnam Council: Summit Base

 Summit Base High Adventure Camp is a nationally recognized and accredited Adirondack High Adventure base camp at Read Scout Reservation.
 Mount Stevens, a relatively small peak, is located here.
 Although very small by Adirondack standards, it nevertheless has at least three marked trails to the summit.
 Though technically not part of Camp Read, at least some have theorized that Read may nevertheless be able to lay claim to it via the doctrine of adverse possession.
 Mount Stevens has been used as a sort of "proving ground" where experienced voyageurs have taken new voyageurs for intense compressed training.
 Particular care is emphasized in cooking a perfect Denver omelette.
 There is a large field and a few campsites, including lean-tos for use by Scouts and adventurers.
 The elite portion of the staff at Summit Base, called Voyageurs, guide week-long canoe and hiking treks.
 On occasion the best of the best voyageurs have led two-week treks to cover the entire Northville Lake Placid trail.
 A climbing tower and showers are available for general use.
 There is also an opportunity to do combination canoe and backpack treks, which feature a midweek resupply, and sometimes even guest appearances by kitchen staff.

-Voyageurs come from varied backgrounds.
-There was a period during the mid to late 1990s where SUNY Buffalo was a significant feeder school for Voyageurs.
-However, voyageurs have come from as far away as the former Soviet Union!
-Voyageurs have gone on to impressive careers, including published authors and distinguished careers in local and Federal government.
-Summit Base has produced teachers, lawyers, hurricanes and soviet librarians.
+Voyageurs have come from diverse geographic and academic backgrounds, including a notable concentration of alumni from SUNY Buffalo during the mid-to-late 1990s, as well as participants from countries of the former Soviet Union.
+Alumni have gone on to careers in various fields, including publishing, law, education, and local and federal government service.

 Occasionally, logistical constraints prevent Voyageurs from living on camp proper during the season.
 These self-styled "contract voyageurs" lead their treks during the work week and disappear into the woods of the Adirondacks on weekends and off weeks to further hone their craft.

 Because there are still areas of the Adirondacks with no cell phone coverage an ingenious solution was developed for communicating with contract voyageurs.
 Taking a cue from the past, informal messages would be posted at locations where contract voyageurs were likely to frequent.
 For a contract voyageur, a trip into town not only provided camaraderie, sustenance and libations, but also a chance for further employment.